kalendar/assessments/srl/strategies/managing_environment/high.md

 If you have an interest in learning more, please click on any of the **Learn**, **See**, or **Do** buttons below.

 1. Click on the **Learn** button to read more about managing environment and why it is important to do so.
-2. Click on the **See** button to read in-depth cases about managing environment
+2. Click on the **See** button to read in-depth cases about managing environment.
 3. Click on the **Do** button to learn about strategies to help you reduce distractions and disruptions from your life.